Indian economy to grow at slowest pace in 10 years: Reuters Poll

 Growth predictions for India have now been slashed in six consecutive quarterly polls.
 All of the 17 analysts who contributed to this survey and the last downgraded their growth forecasts for this fiscal year and next.

-The International Monetary Fund this week also sharply downgraded growth estimates for India to 6.1 percent this fiscal year and 6.5 percent in the next.
+The International Monetary Fund also sharply downgraded growth estimates for India to 6.1 percent this fiscal year and 6.5 percent in the next.

 India's weakening outlook, along with softening in China, means any global recovery from the present economic slump will not be driven strongly by these two emerging economies - unlike after the financial crisis of 2008 when they saw nearly double-digit growth rates.